- Education and Science»

-Commodity money: commodity money were widely used before many years back.
+Commodity money: commodity money was widely used before many years back.
 Commodity money refers to a particular type of commodity which is widely acceptable for making transactions.
 In olden times agricultural products, livestock, gold, silver etc were used as money.
 Even though these commodities were accepted as a medium of exchange it performed many other functions too.
-For example gold was a commodity money which used not only for making transactions but also for other purpose like store of wealth, security etc. But now, commodity money has not much significance.
+For example gold was commodity money which used not only for making transactions but also for other purpose like store of wealth, security etc. But now, commodity money has no much significance.

-Fiat Money : now, fiat money is a type of money widely accepted all over the world. fiat money has no intrinsic value, but having value for making transactions which promised by government or currency issuing authority. for example, now we use paper money for making exchanges but in reality the paper has no any intrinsic value or metal value.
+Fiat Money: Now, fiat money is a type of money widely accepted all over the world.
+Fiat money has no intrinsic value, but having value for making transactions which promised by government or currency issuing authority.
+For example, now we use paper money for making exchanges but in reality the paper has no any intrinsic value or metal value.
 But the value is on the sanction of government or central bank.

 Compared to commodity money, fiat money is reduced the complexity and the cost for making transactions.
 In short, fiat money is the existing type of money in the world.